 3) The WRAS Administrators will check that your application meets the Scheme’s requirements.
 If it does not, WRAS will contact your test laboratory about the problems and what is required in order to resolve them.

 4) When the application has been checked and is correct and complete, it is forwarded to the Product Assessment Group (PAG).
 The PAG comprises representatives of the UK Water Industry and it is they that grant any subsequent approval.
 The PAG meetings are generally held every six to eight weeks.

 5) For applications which are awarded WRAS Approval, you will receive an approval letter and certificate bearing the unique listing/approval number and details of the product.
 WRAS will e-mail customers after the meeting with their approval number, where an email address has been provided.
 Details of the approval will also be entered onto the WRAS Water Products & Materials Directory

 6) The listing/approval number is based on the date of the meeting at which the application was presented and expires five years after that date.
-One year before this date you will receive a letter advising you of the upcoming expiry date.
-Should you then wish to apply for re-approval, please refer to steps one to five.

 A secondary material approval enables a retailer, wholesaler or other third party to sell or otherwise market a WRAS Approved Material under another trade name.

 You can find all the information, application guidance and forms for secondary product approvals here.